BunnyNabbit/voxel-telephone/README.md

 A telephone game about repeatedly describing and building.
 How can misinterpretations form throughout a game?
-Designed for the Classicube client.
+Designed for the ClassiCube client.